-As we are now on the verge of welcoming the infant Jesus into our hearts & lives it is a fine moment to thank those many of you, although the many are becoming less, who have contributed practically & spiritually to our collective & individual preparations for Christmas.
+As we are now on the verge of welcoming the infant Jesus into our hearts & lives, it is a fine moment to thank those many of you, although the many are becoming less, who have contributed practically & spiritually to our collective & individual preparations for Christmas.
 It is a blessing for us to welcome so many visitors, as well as returning family members, to our Christmas Masses, & they often speak warmly of the beauty of our Church, its decoration & our Liturgy.
-I hope you will, in the spirit of Advent & its call to take the prophetic lead, take courage in adventurously inviting those members of your family who don’t join us here regularly to come, to see, & to pray alongside us, thereby season our celebrations with their presence & prayer.
+I hope you will in the spirit of Advent & its call to take the prophetic lead, take courage in adventurously inviting those members of your family, or indeed a neighbour, who don’t join us here regularly, to come, to see, & to pray alongside us, thereby seasoning our celebrations with their presence & prayer.

-It was last Advent when our Catholic Bishop’s Conference of England & Wales have published a wonderful statement of unity with all EU citizens who have made their home here.
-It is important enough I feel to read it out at Mass this weekend & to offer you copies to take home to read & to ponder on; please take an extra copy to hand to, or to put through the letter box of a neighbour who may be an EU citizen, as a small gesture in showing how welcome they are in our country & vitally in our Parish.
-My Advent question to you is …..
-How can we /all in Our Lady & St Benedict’s help those in our Village who are EU citizens to gain the necessary documentation to stay here?
+It was last Advent when our Catholic Bishop’s Conference published a wonderful statement of unity with all EU citizens who have made their home here.
+My question to us then was “how can we all in Our Lady & St Benedict’s help those in our Village who are EU citizens to gain the necessary documentation to stay here?
 Perhaps a local EU citizen’s advice bureau?
 “Out of you will be born for them a new life.”
 Could it be a Parish New Year’s resolution for 2020?

-In terms of safety at our full Masses over Christmas, & in the absence of a Parish Health & Safety representative, could I explain our evacuation procedure if, in an emergency, we needed to get out quickly?
-All on the left side of the main aisle are to evacuate out of the Sacristy door.
+In terms of our safety at our full Masses over Christmas, could I explain our evacuation procedure, if, in an emergency we needed to get out quickly?
+All on the left side of the main aisle are to evacuate up the main aisle & out of the Sacristy door.
 All on the right side are to leave the benches from the graveyard end & then exit through the main door.
-It sounds odd for those on the back row on the left to leave from the front from the Sacristy, but it has to be so please, & it could cost lives if we fail to do so.
-Those in wheelchairs, & the infirm on walking sticks, will exit last, otherwise they log jam a speedy exit for the rest.
-Please don’t dismiss this as bureaucratic nonsense: we need to look after each other practically as well as spiritually, & I hope, should we need to leave quickly, that we will offer every help to each other.
-With my love & prayers, Fr Bede.
+It sounds odd for those on the back row on the left to leave from the front through the Sacristy, but it has to be so please, & it could cost lives if we fail to do so.
+Those in wheelchairs & the infirm on walking sticks, will exit last, otherwise they log jam the speedy exit for the rest.
+Please don’t dismiss this as bureaucratic nonsense: we need to look after each other practically as well as spiritually, & I hope, should we need to leave quickly that we will offer every help to each other. .
+With my love & prayers Fr Bede.